iptv-org/iptv/CONTRIBUTING.md

   - ...
   - `unsorted.m3u`: playlist with channels not yet sorted.
 - `scripts/`
+  - `blacklist.json`: list of channels banned for addition to the repository.
   - `categories.json`: list of supported categories.
+  - `db.js`: contains functions for retrieving and managing the channel list.
   - `format.js`: used within GitHub Action to sort channels and remove duplicates from each playlist.
   - `generate.js`: used within GitHub Action to generate all additional playlists.
   - `parser.js`: contains functions for parsing playlists.